-This statement applies to all personnel working for Marley Limited or on its behalf and sets out actions to understand all potential modern slavery risks related to business and to ensure that steps are in place and being maintained to prevent slavery and human trafficking.
+This policy applies to all personnel working for Marley Group or on its behalf and sets out actions to understand all potential modern slavery risks related to business and to ensure that steps are in place and being maintained to prevent slavery and human trafficking.

-This statement does not form part of any employee's contract of employment and we reserve the right to amend it at any time.
+This policy does not form part of any employee's contract of employment, and we reserve the right to amend it at any time.

-To achieve these objectives, all new suppliers to Marley will ensure that they, their subcontractors and business partners comply as a minimum with all applicable legal requirements and with the principles outlined in Marley’s policies (copies available on request);
+To achieve these objectives, all new suppliers to Marley Group will ensure that they, their subcontractors, and business partners comply as a minimum with all applicable legal requirements and with the principles outlined in Marley Group’s vendor selection and approval procedures (copies available on request).

-In addition, Marley requests that the criteria set out in the Purchasing CSR & responsible Sourcing Policy are also met by it’s suppliers as a way of ensuring a high level of responsible sourcing within the supply chain.
+In addition, Marley Group requests that the criteria set out in the Purchasing CSR & responsible Sourcing Policy are also met by its suppliers as a way of ensuring a high level of responsible sourcing within the supply chain.

-We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this statement, even if they turn out to be mistaken.
-We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
-Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
+We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
+We are committed to ensuring no one suffers any detrimental treatment because of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
+Detrimental treatment includes dismissal, disciplinary action, threats, or other unfavourable treatment connected with raising a concern.